Calculate Dividend Growth Rate in Excel [2+ Formulas]

 I am going to explain the terms Dividend and Dividend Growth Rate separately.

-After a period of time, the company will make a good amount of profit.
+When you want to invest your money in a company, you buy a small share of the company.
+You become a shareholder of that business company.
+After a while, the company will make a good amount of profit.
 And when they make a profit, they will reward all the shareholders with a percentage of the profit for investing in their company.

-The Dividend Growth Rate means the percentage form of the growth rate of a company’s or corporation’s dividend over a span of time.
+This percentage of the profit given to the shareholders is called a Dividend.
+The Dividend Growth Rate is the percentage form of the growth rate of a company’s or corporation’s dividend over some time.

 Formulas to Calculate Dividend Growth Rate